19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (c) any error or omission that is corrected before 12 noon on the day of nomination in accordance with section 29A.

+[18/2005]

 (3) In this section —

 (a) “error” includes any misnomer, misspelling, misprint, misplacement, mistake, inaccuracy, omission, and any clerical, technical or printing error, and any error of any other description or nature; and

 (b) “particulars” and “description” each includes anything stated or required to be stated in respect of any person or place in the nomination paper.

+[18/2005]

 ### Publication of notices, etc.

 104\.—(1) Where any notice is required by this Act to be published and, in the opinion of the authority who is required to publish the notice, the prescribed mode of publication does not give sufficient publicity to the notice, he may, in addition to publishing the notice as required by this Act, exhibit copies of the notice in conspicuous places within the electoral division to which the notice relates or take such other steps as he may consider necessary for giving publicity thereto.

-(2) Every person who, without lawful authority, destroys, mutilates, defaces or removes any notice which is exhibited by any authority under subsection (1) or any document which is made available for inspection in accordance with this Act shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50.
+(2) Every person who, without lawful authority, destroys, mutilates, defaces or removes any notice which is exhibited by any authority under subsection (1) or any document which is made available for inspection in accordance with this Act shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50 .

+[10/2010 wef 01/07/2010]

 ### Names of candidates